wp-plugins/microblog-poster/readme.txt

     Leave everything else by Default.
     Click the button 'Add Application'.

-    3. Copy the 'API Key' and 'Secret Key', click 'Done'.
+    3. Copy 'API Key' and 'Secret Key', click 'Done'.

     4. Configure your linkedin account in the Social Accounts section.